-Indonesia's position at the 3 tectonic plate meetings, the Indo-Australian Plate, the Eurasian Plate, and the Pacific Plate resulted in the Indonesian territory having high volatility and seismic activity, as well as other potential disasters such as tsunamis, landslides, floods, and others.
-Disasters can happen at any time and are difficult to predict when and where they will occur.
-By the end of 2017 Indonesia has been hit by several disasters.
-November 27, 2017, PVMBG raises the status of Gunung Agung, Bali becomes "watch out".
+Indonesia's position at the 3 tectonic plates meeting i.e. the Indo-Australian Plate, the Eurasian Plate, and the Pacific Plate has resulted to have high volatility and seismic activity, as well as other potential disasters such as tsunamis, landslides, floods, and others.
+Disasters may happen at any time and are difficult to predict when and where they will occur.
+By the end of 2017, Indonesia has been hit by several disasters.
+November 27, 2017, PVMBG raises the status of Gunung Agung, Bali to be "watch out".
 BNPB recorded the number of refugees 66,716 people and spread over 225 points of evacuation posts.
-November 28, 2017, hit by tropical cyclone Cempaka in the waters + 32 km south-southeast of Pacitan, East Java, causing floods, landslides, tornadoes, and 11 people died.
-December 3, 2017, in District Baleendah and Dayeuh Kolot, Bandung hit by floods, as many as 150 families (484 souls) evacuate.
+November 28, 2017, Tropical cyclone Cempaka hit + 32 km south-southeast of Pacitan, East Java, causing floods, landslides, and 11 people died.
+December 3, 2017, The floods hit district of Baleendah and Dayaeuh Kolot Bandung, 150 families (484 souls) were evacuated.

-December 15, 2017 Indonesia hit by earthquake 6.9 SR with an epicenter 11 km southwest of Tasikmalaya regency, West Java, causing the house collapsed in the District of Cikalong and Tibalong.
-Tsunami early warning is enabled.
-December 16, 2017 hit by an earthquake, a magnitude 6.9, earthquake epicenter/near the coast, 6 km southeast of Bantarkalong City, Tasikmalaya regency at a depth of 120 km.
-Tsunami early warning reactivated.
+On December 15, 2017, Indonesia was hit by an earthquake of 6.9 SR with an epicenter 11 km southwest of Tasikmalaya regency, West Java, causing the house collapsed in the District of Cikalong and Tibalong.
+Tsunami early warning was enabled.
+On December 16, 2017, an earthquake having magnitude of 6,9 with epicenter near the coast hit 6 km southeast of Bantarkalong City, Tasikmalaya regency at a depth of 120 km.
 The earthquake caused 43 houses damaged/collapsed, 65 houses were damaged, 10 houses were slightly damaged, 2 people died and 7 people were injured.
-December 18, 2017 landslide occurred at the location of sand mining in the village of Kaliurang, District Srumbung, Magelang regency, Central Java Province.
-Landslide caused 8 people died and 8 people injured.
+On December 18, 2017, a landslide occurred at the location of sand mining in the village of Kaliurang, District Srumbung, Magelang regency, Central Java Province.
+Landslide which caused 8 people died and 8 people injured.